StarterSquad/startersquad.com/_posts/2014-05-01-self-healing-organizations.md

 ---

 The single most important driver for long term success is the ability of an organization to fix itself when it's broken.
-Creating self healing organizations is not trivial, but given some focus most organizations can increase their self healing abilities and their chances of success.
+Creating self-healing organizations is not trivial, but given some focus most organizations can increase their self-healing abilities and their chances of success.
 Here are some things to watch over.

 ## 1. Feedback
 Without feedback there is no learning.
 If there is no learning, there is no change in behavior.
 Make sure that you have